u-blox/extended-data-mode-example-application-py/README.md

 - Enter EDM mode.
 - Start listening for incoming edm packets
 - A menu can be opened by pressing any key (Note!
 While the menu is open incoming packets are buffered)
+- The menu part only works in DOS prompt on Windows
 ```
 1) Data Command
 2) AT Request